twurple/twurple/docs/examples/chat/basic-bot.md

 ## 1. Create a Twitch application

 Go to your [Twitch developer console](https://dev.twitch.tv/console/apps) and create a new application.
 If you don't know what a Redirect URI is, use `http://localhost`.
-Write down Client ID and Client Secret somewhere - you're gonna need them!
+Write down Client ID and Client Secret somewhere - you're going to need them!

 ## 2. Obtain an access token from Twitch